-We here at the Plunge are in favor of the homemade proposal, one that you come up with yourself.
-But if you really don’t think you can pull it off, a proposal planner is an acceptable way to go.
+We here at the Plunge love a homemade proposal, one that you come up with yourself.
+But if you really don’t think you can pull it off, a proposal planner is a great option.

 Which do you think is more romantic: making your girlfriend a special dinner at home, or taking her out to a special dinner at a restaurant?
 Of course, both will be pretty awesome from her point of view, but if you know your way around a kitchen, and put in the time to get some flowers and light some candles, a homemade dinner offers a unique romantic kick.